avi-guha/ENPH-353-COMPETITION/cnn_trainer/README.md

 ## cnn_trainer Directory

-A directory containing all materials I have used in training our CNN model to read clue boards.
+### A directory containing all materials I have used in training our CNN model to read clue boards.

-st.markdown(":blue-background[This text has a blue background.]")

 Low-depth structure:
 ```